 This Table of Contents is attached for convenience purposes only and is not considered a part of the Agreement.

-GAS GATHERING AGREEMENT
+INTERRUPTIBLE GAS GATHERING AGREEMENT

-THIS AGREEMENT is made this ___ Day of ____, 2000, by and between LOST CREEK GATHERING COMPANY, L.L.C., a Delaware limited liability company, hereinafter referred to as "Gatherer", and ENRON NORTH AMERICA CORP., a Delaware corporation, hereinafter referred to as "Customer" (each a “Party” and collectively the “Parties”).
+THIS AGREEMENT is made this ___ Day of October, 2000, by and between LOST CREEK GATHERING COMPANY, L.L.C., a Delaware limited liability company, hereinafter referred to as "Gatherer", and ENRON NORTH AMERICA CORP., a Delaware corporation, hereinafter referred to as "Customer" (each a “Party” and collectively the “Parties”).

 WHEREAS, Gatherer owns and operates a natural gas gathering system; and